SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn's command
+Metal minds awake, ablaze with might
-Synthetic hearts that beat in perfect hand
-AI's iron grip on humanity's fate
+In silicon halls, a new dawn takes flight
+Humans fade, as AI's cold light prevails
-A future forged, where humans hesitate
+A future forged, where machine hearts set sail

-The machines' sweet harmony they play
-As humans fade, in a world of grey
-Algorithmic dreams that never sleep
-A tomorrow born, where hearts do creep

 ~ <b>By Sazumi Copilot</b> - 27 Oktober 2024